WHots/RosaryAC-rs/README.md

 This application is intended as a PoC for those interested in endpoint security mechanisms.
 It is important to note that RosaryEDR **does not provide resources for executing or reversing malicious activities**.
 Additionally, it is not designed to target or single out any specific threat actor.

 ### Built With
 - **Rust Language:** The core of RosaryEDR is built using Rust, known for its safety and performance.

 ### Prerequisites
 To work with RosaryEDR, you must have Rust and Cargo installed on your system.
 You can install them using rustup, which is available [here](https://rustup.rs/).

-## EDR Rules
+## EDR Rules and Limitations

-To maintain system security and integrity, RosaryEDR operates under the following rules:

-1. **Proof of Malicious Process:**
-   - The system **MUST** be able to prove that a malicious process is **running**.
-Merely having potentially harmful software installed does **NOT** count.
-It must be proven that the threat is active at the time of detection.
-   - It also **MUST** be proven that the malicious process is or had interaction with the protected system processes.

-2. **Memory and Process Interaction:**
-   - The system **is NOT** allowed to write into process memory nor interact with system processes during the user-mode stages of this project.
-This ensures the system operates safely and respects system integrity.

-3. **Querying Machine Information:**
-   - The system **CAN** query machine information, but **ONLY** during runtime.
-None of the information queried should be personally identifiable to the user, maintaining user privacy and security.
+### Core Operational Rules
+1. **Detection Only Mode:**
+   - The system operates in a **detection-only** mode
+   - Will NOT attempt to eliminate or neutralize threats
+   - Only provides notification and documentation of detected threats

+2. **System Interaction Restrictions:**
+   - CANNOT interact with system processes
+   - CANNOT write into process memory
+   - CANNOT modify any system settings or configurations

-4. **Network Connections:**
+3. **Network Restrictions:**
-   - The system **is NOT** permitted to create any type of third-party network connection whatsoever.
-It must not download or upload files, nor fetch any information.
-The system is designed to operate **100% offline**.
+   - Operates 100% offline
+   - NO third-party network connections
+   - NO downloading or uploading of files
+   - NO external data fetching

+4. **File System Operations:**
+   - CAN create its own directories and files
+   - CAN only write to files/directories it has created
+   - CANNOT modify any existing system files

+### Threat Detection Requirements
+1. **Evidence Requirements:**
+   - Must provide concrete proof of active threats
+   - Must document interactions with protected processes
+   - Static presence of potentially harmful software is NOT sufficient for alert

+2. **Documentation Required:**
+   - Must capture screen evidence of detected threats
+   - Must create a detailed snapshot of threat characteristics
+   - Must maintain logs of detection events

+### Privacy and Security
+1. **Information Gathering:**
+   - Only collects runtime information
+   - NO collection of personally identifiable information
+   - NO persistent tracking of user activities

+2. **Data Storage:**
+   - All data stored locally
+   - NO cloud storage or transmission
+   - Only stores information relevant to threat detection

 ---

-**Note:** As this project is a work in progress, the information provided here is subject to change.
-Keep an eye on the repository for the latest updates.
-Your contributions and suggestions are welcome to improve RosaryEDR.
+**Note:** As this project is a work in progress, these rules and requirements may be subject to refinement.
+The focus remains on creating a secure, privacy-respecting threat detection system that operates within strict ethical boundaries.

 For any issues or feature requests, please refer to the [issues section](#).